boscoh/eval-starter-kit/README.md

 1. Create a new class in `evaluator.py` that implements the evaluation logic
 2. Update the `allowed_evaluators()` method in `EvaluationRunner`
 3. Add your evaluator to the YAML configuration file

-## License

-MIT

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.